Schvartzegreg/404-not-found/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

-- Where can I see your demo?
+- Where can I see your demo? - [Here](https://greg404.netlify.app)
-- What was your experience?
+- What was your experience? - Great! :)
-- What have you learned/improved?
+- What have you learned/improved? - Improved coding practice by learning the best format
-- Your wisdom? :)
+- Your wisdom? :) - Take the time to understand even the basic things.
+And make something

 ### Built With